 4.8 Pre-application advice will help applicants to understand the issues relating to their proposal by the time a planning application is submitted.
 However, it is also important that all the correct information is submitted to ensure applications can be validated and determined efficiently.
-The Council's validation checklists set out the requirements.
+The Council's validation checklists set out the requirements for submission.
+In addition; all relevant checklists from the suite provided in Appendix B of The SuDS Manual (CIRIA, C753) are to be utilised.